 Very much not punk at all were Sunday night's headliners, Genesis.
 An immensely elaborate stage set took over two hours to put up, but eventually Peter Gabriel appeared in that mad 'pyramid-with-eyes' thing that heralded their magnificent Arthur C Clarke-inspired 'Watcher Of The Skies'.
 Here were serious musicians putting on a fine, layered musical feast.
 What strikes you at this distance is that these were very analogue days and musical equipment had to battle with terrible PA systems, generators that blew up and bad weather.
 Synthesizers looked like a telephone exchange and yet, despite this, a band like Genesis managed to produce music of eclectic beauty which embodied both power and complexity but with simple melody.
 And all without a sequencer, a drum machine or a box of tricks to keep your guitar in tune.
 Remarkable.

 Unusually, after the event, a live album was released.
 You see it all the time in the cheap bins which is a shame because it's a very good sampler of the three days.
-Rory stand out, of course but you also get a taste of the Quo's power and it's the only live Greenslade track released, so you have to get it just to hear that.
+Rory stands out, of course but you also get a taste of the Quo's power and it was the only live Greenslade track released for many years, so you have to get it just to hear that.
 Well worth picking up a copy.